JasonStarkLin/Flagellar-Bead-Assay/README.md

 ## Features:
 -  Automatic recognition of the rotating beads in video files (.seq, .tif).
+-  Export ROIs of the recognized beads in ImageJ format.
 -  Batch process for the same type of files in the assigned folder.
 -  Draw the trace of the rotating orbit and the power spectrum of FFT results.
 -  Output the results in a CSV file, including speed, FFT peak, and ellipse fitting quality for further data filtration.